Welcome New Buckeyes!

 ENGLISH PLACEMENT TEST

 The English Placement Test is designed to evaluate student writing and place students in the appropriate classes that will help them succeed in college-level work.
 English placement tests can only be taken on-campus (at Orientation/SOAR).
 This timed essay exam requires students to read and then analyze a passage for key ideas in developing their own position on the subject; it integrates the critical reading and expository writing skills that are essential for college-level work.
 Essays will be evaluated on matters such as clarity of thought, fluency, careful organization, development of ideas, and the use of clear and precise language.
 ACT English sub scores are used to place students into English courses or recommend placement testing.
 Students earning an ACT English sub score of 15 or lower are placed into English 1109, Writing and Reading.
-Students who have and ACT English Subscale score of 16, 17 or 18 will take the English Placement Test.
+Students who have and ACT English Subscale score of 16, 17 or 18 will be placed into English 1110.03 and 1193.
 Students who have received applicable transfer credit or have earned an ACT English sub score of 19 or higher, or an SAT verbal sub score of 460 or higher to be placed in First-Year English Composition.